-Writing Tutors work with students individually to address "higher-order concerns," such as argumentation, organization, and voice, before moving on to "later-order concerns," such as grammar, syntax, mechanics, and citation formats.
+Writing Consultants work with students individually to address "higher-order concerns," such as argumentation, organization, and voice, before moving on to "later-order concerns," such as grammar, syntax, mechanics, and citation formats.
 They help students with assignments from any discipline and at any stage of the writing process.

-Writing Tutors typically address:
+Writing Consultants typically address:

 - Understanding an assignment or text